chef/chef-server/dev-docs/FrequentTasks.md

 run: postgresql: (pid 18722) 407s; run: log: (pid 17655) 492s
 run: redis_lb: (pid 2278) 239s; run: log: (pid 18948) 404s
 ```
-Note: Now, underneath we are using keydb in place of redis.
+Note: From chef-server version 15.10.x onwards, underneath we are using keydb in place of redis.
 All the functions are suppose to work same because keydb is fork of redis.

 Note that the umbrella scenario automatically creates a `user1` account [ldap? chef-server?] with password `password`.